History of Anadolu Agency

 After Istanbul came under occupation on March 16, 1920 and the Ottoman parliament was annulled, Mustafa Kemal Ataturk called on all provinces to hold elections for a new parliament to be established in Ankara.
 Several intellectuals, who realized that they could not stay in Istanbul any longer, tried to join the National Struggle.
-This development paved the way for foundation of the Anadolu Agency.
+This development paved the way for foundation of Anadolu Agency.

-The Anadolu Agency carried out a difficult task during the War of Liberation.
-It informed the people of the country in war who did not know what was going on in the rest of the world.
-It also struggled against submissive attitude of some foreign and Turkish newspapers in Istanbul.
+It was proposed to establish Anadolu Agency at the "School of Agriculture" which also housed Mustafa Kemal Ataturk's headquarters.
+On April 6th, 1920, Anadolu Agency was founded.
+Anadolu Agency carried out a difficult task during the War of Liberation.
+During the war, Anadolu Agency informed the people of the country who did not know what was going on in the rest of the world.
+AA also struggled against submissive attitude of some foreign and Turkish newspapers in Istanbul.
 The newly founded agency also had to defend the National Struggle in the world, inform the world public opinion on Turkey's rightful demands and act carefully against tricks of some circles.

-After Ataturk assigned some of his closest friends to turn the Anadolu Agency into a Western news agency, the Anadolu Agency Corporation was established on March 1, 1925.
-The Anadolu Agency acquired an autonomous status with an unexampled organizational chart even in the Western countries in those days.
+After Ataturk assigned some of his closest friends to turn the Anadolu Agency into a Western news agency, Anadolu Agency Corporation was established on March 1, 1925.
+Anadolu Agency acquired an autonomous status with an unexampled organizational chart even in the Western countries in those days.